alpertuna/react-metismenu/README.md

 **Important note:** After v0.4 `href` property of menu content has been changed to `to`

+**Important note:** After v0.5 styles are not embedded anymore.
+Need to include in html source.

 Demo
 ====
 Here is a simple demo without any customizations.
 [Go to demo](https://alpertuna.github.io/react-metismenu/)